-by Jim Emerson | 10/14/2016 |

 Nearly one-third of Americans experience occasional insomnia and about 9% suffer from chronic insomnia.
 Sleep problems may be a side effect of modern industrial society; too much stress and disconnection from natural circadian rhythms can negatively impact sleep quality.
 Sleep problems can also be self-induced from poor sleep hygiene.

-Create a comfortable sleeping environment: cool and dark, without distractions such as television or other electronic devices.
-Reserve bedrooms for sleeping and whoopy only.
+- Create a comfortable sleeping environment: cool and dark, without distractions such as television or other electronic devices.
+Reserve bedrooms for sleeping.

-Stop eating a few hours before bedtime.
-Balance fluid intake before bedtime to avoid waking up thirsty or needing to use the bedroom.
+- Stop eating a few hours before bedtime.
+Balance fluid intake before bedtime to avoid waking up thirsty or needing to use the bathroom.

 Articles published by Basmati.com are no substitute for medical advice.
 Please consult your health care provider before beginning any new regimen.
 For more information, please visit our disclaimer page here.